Dissolving a Business: Terms You Should Know

 Involuntary dissolution.
-A dissolution that is not initiated by corporate shareholders
+A dissolution that corporate shareholders do not initiate.
+See administrative dissolution.

 Liability insurance.
-A type of commercial insurance that protects a business for injuries it causes to third parties.
+A type of commercial insurance that protects a business from injuries it causes to third parties.

 Liquidation.
-Collecting assets, converting assets to money, paying debts, and distributing the surplus while in the process of closing a business.
+Collecting assets, converting assets to money, paying debts, and distributing the surplus during the closing of a business.

 Notice of intent to dissolve.
 A document informing the secretary of state that your corporation will be dissolving.

 Partnership.
-Two or more people who carry on a business for profit pursuant to an agreement that money, labor, skills and profits will be utilized and divided in predetermined proportions.
+Two or more people who carry on a business for profit.

 Partnership agreement.
 A contract that partners enter into that sets up the terms of their partnership.

 Voluntary dissolution.
-A dissolution that is approved by the directors and shareholders of a corporation, partners in a partnership or members in a limited liability company.
+A dissolution approved by the directors and shareholders of a corporation, partners in a partnership, or members of a limited liability company.

 Winding up.
 Liquidating a business.